 - Application traces:

-Metrics include application-based metrics and basic system metrics.
+Metrics include application-based metrics, aggregation metrics, and basic system metrics.
 Metrics are stored in the following data streams:

 APM internal metrics:

 APM service transaction metrics:

 Application metrics include the instrumented service’s name—defined in each APM agent’s configuration—in the data stream name.
 Service names therefore must follow certain index naming rules.

 Service names are case-insensitive and must be unique.